Key Country Facts

 The only Central American nation where English is the official language!

 Major exports: sugar, bananas, citrus, fish products, molasses, wood, and crude oil.

 Tropical and rainy Belize!
 Loved our time vacationing in Ambergris Caye!
 Belize gained independence in 1981 and has a total population of roughly 350,000.

 Belize is the only Central American nation where English is the official language.
 Belizeans also speak Spanish, Creole, Maya, and Garifuna.
 Roman Catholicism and protestant Christianity are the main religions practiced.

-When visiting, travelers should definitely visit the Maya ruins, which can only be accessed by climbing and explored by foot.
+When visiting, travelers should definitely visit the Maya ruins, we actually flew to Guatemala to do so, however you can visit those in Belize by foot.
 Travelers would also enjoy exploring the jungles by horseback as well as visiting Old Belize, a hub of the country’s culture and history.
-Other activities include sport fishing, zip lining and snorkeling.
+Other activities include sport fishing, zip lining and of course …. snorkeling & diving!

 One fun fact about Belize is that it was named for the Belize River, a named derived from the Mayan word “Belix” meaning “muddy-watered.”